danielneu/amazon-payments-advanced-doc/prerequisites.rst

 To get the verification process started, please log in to Seller Central: https://sellercentral-europe.amazon.com/gp/homepage.html

-For a combined account (Advanced Payments APIs added to an existing account), please make sure that you have selected the :guilabel:`Amazon Payments – Production View` in the drop down menu on the top.
+For a combined account (**Login and Pay with Amazon** added to an existing account), please make sure that you have selected the `Amazon Payments – Production View` in the drop down menu on the top.

 .. image:: /images/prerequisites_screenshot_6.png